“Please fill out my survey, but only if it’s a 9 or 10.”

 Did you just roll out a new version of your solution?
 Or recently unveil more competitive pricing?

-Unless you’re conducting a touchpoint survey – such as onboarding a new customer or gathering feedback from customer advisory board members – timing your survey subsequent to a positive event can lead to a halo effect and an inflated sense of satisfaction.
+Unless you’re conducting a touchpoint survey – such as onboarding a new customer or gathering feedback from customer advisory board members – timing your survey after a positive event can lead to a halo effect and an inflated sense of satisfaction.

 Instead, launch your survey in a “steady-state” environment (while doing your best to retain your normal survey cadence).